jozzzaa/Wagr-Proposition-Betting/README.md

 ## An app for creating and joining in on bets.

 ##Technologies used
 This application was created with the framework Rails.
 We used Ruby, Javascript,Html, Css and have implimented AJAX for certain parts of our website.
+We managed team contributions using a standard git flow through github.

 ## Approach we took

 With the application wagr we wanted to create a fun platform where a potential user can view bets made by other memebers of wager.
-A potential user can view these bets but won't be able to join or create a propisition until signing up.
+A potential user can view these bets but won't be able to join or create a proposition until signing up.
-Once joined a user is encouraged to propose an outcome based on pop culture references , celebrities and sport amongst other categories.As manyusers can bet on a proposition and once another user has joined their bet with the oposing outcome will the bet be judged at the deadline.
+Once joined a user is encouraged to propose an outcome based on pop culture references , celebrities and sport amongst other categories.As many users can bet on a proposition and once another user has joined their bet with the oposing outcome this bet will then be judged at the deadline.

-This app Impliments the API Stripe, a RESTFUL API that allows a user of the website to access a payment platform from the front end.Using Stripe a person can credit their account and once they have enough money on the website they can join a bet.
+This app impliments the API Stripe, a RESTFUL API that allows a user of the website to access a payment platform from the front end.Using Stripe a person can credit their account and once they have enough money on the website they can join a bet.

 ##User stories